blurei/happy/README.md

 happy
 ===================

-small backbone application that pulls challanges from happigy api
+small backbone application that pulls challanges from happify api

 To startup: